 Some tips on how to increase your workout

-1) Most new people to weight training will find that it quickly becomes cumbersome to track separate records for each body part.
-To avoid missing out on one of your regular workout sessions, consolidate all of your records into a single chart.
+1) Most new people to weight training will find that tracking separate records for each body part quickly becomes cumbersome.
+To avoid missing out on one of your regular workout sessions, consolidate all your documents into a single chart.

 2) To keep yourself motivated as you gain strength and muscle size, try using a weight training log that includes pictures of various bodybuilders!
 These images will help motivate you to reach your own fitness goals, and you will have a clear visualization of your progress as you work out.

-3) If you limit your workouts at home to a bench and a set of dumbbells, consider investing in a few pieces of equipment that can help to enhance the muscle-building process.
-For example, you can attach resistance bands to a dumbbell to create a convenient way to work out both of your arms at once!
+3) If you limit your workouts at home to a bench and a set of dumbbells, consider investing in a few pieces of equipment that can help to enhance muscle-building.
+For example, you can attach resistance bands to a dumbbell to create a convenient way to work out both arms simultaneously!

 5) You should only do the exercise if you are not at a high risk of injury.
-For example, people who have joint injuries should not be doing weight training exercises because they can increase the rate and severity of joint injuries.
+For example, people with joint injuries should not be doing weight training exercises because they can increase the rate and severity of common injuries.

 6) Those with joint problems, such as degenerative joint disease, rheumatoid arthritis, osteoporosis, or other bone conditions, should avoid weight training entirely.

 1) Leaning back too far while performing the fly exercise.
-Maintaining good posture throughout this otherwise beneficial exercise is essential, so make sure that you are not leaning back over 45 degrees.
+Maintaining good posture throughout this otherwise beneficial exercise is essential, so ensure you are not leaning back over 45 degrees.

 2) Allowing your arms to flare out or straighten entirely at the top of the exercise.
-Make sure that both of your arms remain at approximately a 30-degree angle to your torso at all times.
+Ensure that both arms remain at approximately a 30-degree angle to your torso.

 3) Hitting yourself in the face with the dumbbells!
 This is another common mistake made by many new to weight training, but you can easily avoid it if you make sure that you aren’t pulling too hard on the handle or allowing the weights to fall out of control.